RDMLA/rdmla.github.io/index.md

 Find out more about the RDMLA community here: <a href="https://rdmla.github.io/home/partners/">RDMLA Community</a>.

 ## RDMLA Curriculum

 The **RDMLA** curriculum focuses on the essential knowledge and skills needed to collaborate effectively with researchers on data management, which consists of the following eight units.
 Librarians working in academic settings who complete this program will have increased capacity to address the growing research data management needs of their higher learning institutions and to train faculty and researchers on best practices.
+Get a sneak-peek of the course site here: '<a href="https://rdmla.github.io/home/course/"> RDMLA Course Curriculum</a>'. (br)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unit 1: Foundations of Research Data Management (RDM) <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unit 2: Navigating Research Data Culture <br>